Their idols are silver and gold,

 “No,” Rick said with a sneer.
 “I don’t worship any idols.
 That would be dumb.”

-Obviously, Rick’s only concept of idols was a little carved household god that people in the days of the Old Testament somehow worshiped.
+Obviously, Rick’s only concept of idols was a little, carved household god that people in the days of the Old Testament somehow worshiped.
 And Rick was right to think that those idols were stupid.
 As our scripture today says, these idols, “Have mouths but do not speak, and eyes but do not see.”
-To worship something created by human hands is simply pointless.
+To worship something created by human hands is utterly pointless.

 So is an idol just something like a jade statue of a fat guy?
 No. An idol can be anything that we put in place of God.
 It could be money or TV or cars or Rick’s Xbox.
 Anything that we devote too much time and money on is possibly an idol.
 That’s not to say that everything we spend time or money on is an idol.
 We need food.
 We need a car.
 We need a place to live.
 But if you spend most of your time thinking about food or cars or your house, those things have become idols.